What is the Community Infrastructure Levy

 Before commencement

-If you are liable to pay the CIL, you may withdraw or transfer liability at any time before commencement by using one of the below forms:
+If you are liable to pay the CIL, you may withdraw or transfer liability at any time before commencement using either a 'Withdrawal of assumption of liability', or a 'Transfer of liability' form.

 After commencement